What we can learn from evolving proteins

 The distribution

-We can turn our energy function into a probability distribution by 1) exponentiating, creating an exponential family distribution that is mathematically easy to work with, and 2) dividing by the appropriate normalization constant ZZ to make all probabilities sum to 1.
+We can turn our energy function into a probability distribution by 1) exponentiating, creating an exponential family distribution that is mathematically easy to work with, and 2) dividing by the appropriate normalization constant to make all probabilities sum to 1.

 Predicting 3D structure